kerembkr/QuantumGP/README.md

 # VQBayesOpt
-Using Quantum Speed-Ups to accelerate Gaussian Process Regression
+Using Quantum Speed-Ups to accelerate Gaussian Process Regression (GPR)